Last Updated on: 27th June 2023, 10:37 am

 You might notice that a parrot’s tongue is quite dry, especially near the tip.
 This allows parrots to hold small items or bits of food in place with their tongue.

-Parrots only produce saliva in limited quantities, so you shouldn’t find your parrot drooling.
+Parrots only produce saliva in limited quantities, so you shouldn’t find the parrot drooling.
 That’s because their salivary glands are located near the throat only.

 The tongue itself pushes food back into the gullet.
-Here, saliva lubricates the food and esophagus, enabling food to pass through the throat.
+Saliva lubricates the food and esophagus, allowing food to pass through the throat.